 I always thought boxed cake mix was the way to go, until I started making cakes from scratch.
-Homemade Devil’s Food Cupcakes are so easy.
-You won’t want to get a box mix again.
+Homemade Devil's Food Cupcakes are so easy.
+A rich, chocolate flavor and a light, fluffy frosting.
+You won't want to get a box mix again.

 Homemade Devil's Food Cupcakes were a pleasant surprise to my kids as they came home from school one day.
 It is so easy to make cake from scratch.
 The box is a good standby, but the flavor of homemade tops a box mix by far.